joshir/leetcode-prep/README.md

-# interview
+# interview stuff

-mostly me studying, and experimenting w/ data structures, algorithms and problems for interviews etc.
+Studying and experimenting w/ data structures, algorithms and problems for interviews etc.